gojimmypi/IoT_BBQ/Assignments/Final_Project_Report.md

 ### Describe the code in general

 The code is a multi-threaded FreeRTOS embedded application.
-There are 5 threads names LED1, LED2, UART1, DISPLAY, and PWM.
+There are 5 threads named LED1, LED2, UART1, DISPLAY, and PWM.

 #### LED1 Thread